rideee/one-dark-github-vscode/README.md

 # One Dark GitHub - Visual Studio Code Theme

-Mix of One Dark and Github (dark) color scheme for Visual Studio Code.
+Mix of One Dark and GitHub (dark) color scheme for Visual Studio Code.

 ![Screenshot](./screenshot.png)